 Bali & Beyond: Travels Through Indonesia Part 3 – Dragons and Islands

-I need to point out at this juncture that when I use the term ‘cruise’, we are not talking P&O with all the trimmings but then again it wasn’t too bad either, especially when you consider what we paid for it.
+At this juncture, I need to point out that when I use the term ‘cruise’, we are not talking P&O with all the trimmings but then again it wasn’t too bad either, especially when you consider what we paid for it.
 The boat was about 40 feet in length, looked to be reasonably sea-worthy and was manned by a competent and friendly crew of four.
-We slept on the upper deck and were provided with a mattress, pillow and blanket plus we were given three meals a day, all of which (given the limitations of the kitchen) were pretty good and certainly edible.
+We slept on the upper deck and were provided with a mattress, pillow and blanket, plus we were given three meals a day, all of which (given the limitations of the kitchen) were pretty good and certainly edible.

 Our boat docked in Lombok where we spent a few days before returning to Bali.

 Join our mailing list to receive regular (but not too regular!) updates from the road less travelled.